 masterkey.cryptomator) is saved in user defaults.
 The encrypted keys in

 masterkey.cryptomator are not more sensitive than the encrypted files in the vault.
 For technical aspects, refer to Masterkey Derivation.

-Preferences → Cryptomator → Auto detect and open vault in browser is enabled, opening a directory in the browser that is a Cryptomator Vault, a prompt is displayed to unlock the Vault using the provided passphrase and decrypt the directory and filenames.
-If you cancel the prompt, the encrypted Vault content is displayed.
+When Preferences → Cryptomator → Auto detect and open vault in browser is enabled, opening a directory in the browser that is a Cryptomator Vault, a prompt is displayed to unlock the vault using the provided passphrase and decrypt the directory and filenames.
+If you cancel the prompt, the encrypted vault content is displayed.

-Choose the Cryptomator button in the toolbar or the option in the File menu to unlock and lock a Cryptomator Vault.
+Choose the Cryptomator button in the toolbar or File → Unlock Vault and File →Lock Vault menu to unlock or lock a vault respectively.

 Lock and unlock vaults within the Finder or Windows Explorer using the context menu: